-Taking mobile calls (tap control)
+Taking mobile phone calls

-- To take an incoming phone call, double-tap on the upper part of your outer ear or on your hearing aid. - To reject an incoming phone call, press the push button on the hearing aid for approx. 2 seconds. - To end a phone call, use a single, short press on the push button of the hearing aid.
+- To take an incoming phone call, double-tap on the upper part of your outer ear. - To reject an incoming phone call, press the push button on the hearing aid for approx. 2 seconds - To end a phone call, use a single, short press on the push button of the hearing aid.